Guest Post: The Personal Connection of Horror Fiction

 Since writing the book, I’m just about finished with my follow-up and will be taking a similar approach to horror that I did with the first collection, only, instead of relying more on the humanity of the situation, it’ll be more connected to everyday fears.
 I think in discussing and immersing ourselves in horror, and, to a greater extent, in fear, we understand ourselves better, and, by extension, understand each other better, too.

-Plus, scaring people is fun as fuck.
+Plus, scaring people is fun as hell.

 Robert P. Ottone